surbhit21/mRNA_analysis/README.md

 doi: https://doi.org/10.1101/2025.02.08.637220

 # 1.System requirements
-The requirement for running this code includes:
-Python
-pycharm.
-The code was developed on Apple MacBook Pro M1 running Sonoma 14.5 os.
+The requirement for running this code includes: Python and jupyter notebook.
+The code was developed on Apple MacBook Pro M1 running Sonoma 14.5 os with a RAM of 32 GB and storage of 1 TB.
+As some of the figure requires downloading simulation data, please insure you have enough RAM and storage space.

 # 2.Pre-requisite

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install following packages.